MuhammadKalimullahkhan/LearningExpress/001/README.md

 the above command will generate a new file called `tsconfig.json`

-set your `tsconfig.json` to the following.
+replace/update your `tsconfig.json` to the following.

 ```json
 {